marcaureledivernois/_random_forests/README.md

 * ramdomforest_sklearn.py : contains grid search parameters and optimal RF for iris classification (coded with sklearn)
 * decisiontree_sklearn.py : grid search and optimal DT for iris classificaiton (with sklearn).
 Also contains performance, features importance and precision recall curves using scikit-plot
+* Random Forests.py : contains random forest code from scratch.
+Needs an update on the dataset to run.

 # Gini index